royalboe/zero_day/README.md

-This is an alx practice repo
+This is an ALX training repo for Ayomide